Simone Ciulli: Career

-In 2012, he was introduced to the Paralympic organization and entering the world of Paralympic swimming by participating at the Italian Paralympic Swimming Championships in Pietralata, with Po.Ha.Fi. team.
+In 2012, he was introduced to the Paralympic organization and entered the world of Paralympic swimming by participating at the Italian Paralympic Swimming Championships in Pietralata, with Po.Ha.Fi. team.
 There, he was first classified as an S10, SM10 and SB9.
 At that meet, he broke two Italian records in the 50 and 100 freestyle.

 In 2013, he was invited for the first time to join the Italian national Paralympic swimming team and competed for the red, white and green at his first international meet in Berlin.

 A few months later, he was invited, together with the paralympic champion Federico Morlacchi, to compete at the XVII Mediterranean Games, in Mersin Turkey, where he won the silver medal in the 100 freestyle with a time of 57 "14.

 That same year he was selected by the National Team to take part in the FINA World Cup for non-disabled swimmers in Eindhoven.
-There he won three gold medals in the 50 and 100 freestyle and in the 100 IM.
+There he won three gold medals in the 50 and 100 freestyle and the 100 IM.
 At that same event, he competed together with non-disabled athletes from the Italian National Swimming Team including, Gregorio Paltrinieri, Fabio Scozzoli, Ilaria Bianchi and Federico Turrini.

-In August 2014 at the European Paralympic Swimming Championships in Eindhoven, he broke the Italian S10 long course national record with a time of 25"18, while placing forth in the event.
+In August 2014 at the European Paralympic Swimming Championships in Eindhoven, he broke the Italian S10 long course national record with a time of 25"18, while placing fourth in the event.
 In Eindhoven, he also set the Italian S10 national backstroke record in the 4x100 mixed relay with a time of 1'04"69.

 In 2015, he once again was invited to join the National swim team to compete in an international meet in Berlin where he established two new Italian national S10 records in the 100 freestyle with a time of 56"35 and in the 100 butterfly, with a time of 1'00"88.
 These times were just a few tenths of a second away for the qualifying time for 2016 Paralympics in Rio de Janeiro.